 2.3 Pub Closures

-When talking about pub closures it is important to look at reasons for why pub closures have become an increasing occurrence in recent years, and there is varied literature out there that illustrates reasons for pub decline.
+When talking about pub closures it is important to look at reasons for why pub closures have become an increasing occurrence in recent years, and there is varied literature that illustrates reasons for pub decline.
 There have been many factors that have influenced pub closures, an important one being the changes in the type of pub ownership in the last few decades.
 Pubs operate in one of three different forms that shape the way the pub is run and what the pub sells.
-These are freehold pubs that are owned independently; brewery owned pubs, which typically can only sell the beer that is supplied by the brewery, and pub and pubs owned by companies that do not brew their own beer but own many pubs throughout the country.
+These are freehold pubs that are owned independently; brewery owned pubs, which typically can only sell the beer that is supplied by the brewery, and pubs owned by companies that do not brew their own beer but own many pubs throughout the country.
 The 1989 beer orders was an act that drastically changed the composition of pub ownership, its aim was to break down the monopoly of pub ownership because at the end of the 1980s breweries owned over 50 per cent of Britain’s pubs.
 This was not what happened in practise because as a result of the beer orders pub companies or ‘Pubcos’ gradually bought up a massive amount of pubs to the extent that three of the major PubCos owned around 20,000 pubs by 2007.
 Pubcos generally focus on making profit so many pubs that were not making profit; this included many pubs in rural locations (Jennings, 2007).
 An example of a PubCo is Wetherspoons who appear to invest more thought into profit and the appearance of their pubs as what they offer to the community Haydon (1994) argued along with saying they were in danger of becoming to formula.
 There were also many reasons that lead to falling trade for pubs.
 The 90s were a decade in which UK consumer spending was quite low and along with competition from other attractions the traditional pub began to lose trade and began to lose its status as the major leisure amenity.
 Other factors included changing demographics as the population of the UK began to lose people from the 18-25 age category and the 75+ age category grew and the older consumers were less likely to use the facilities that the traditional pub offered (Pratten and Lovatt, 2002).
 Other factors that lead to pub closures included legislation changes such as the smoking ban and rising beer duty along with competition from supermarkets (Markham, 2011).

 2.4 Maintaining and creating social networks